beigeforce/isitcaturday.com/README.md

 * generate favicon which is a question mark using the texture of a cat's tail
 * default to static images for mobile viewports, retaining 'video' for desktops

+## Credit ##

+Code was created by hailthemelody, with usage of the Cat API http://thecatapi.com/ for images/video.